 Having an outsourced software development team can often improve the quality of the final product.

-Your outsourced team can have dedicated resources for testing and quality assurance to ensure that the final software product is stable for better user experience.
+Your outsourced team can have dedicated resources for testing and quality assurance to ensure that the final software product is stable for a better user experience.

-The 3 Cons To Outsourcing Software Development
+3 Major Challenges of Outsourcing Software Development

-1. Barriers in Communication
+1. Communication Barriers

 This is one of the major disadvantages of outsourcing.